Feature #12115

 ?

-Updated by felixbuenemann (Felix Bünemann) over 8 years ago
+Updated by felixbuenemann (Felix Bünemann) almost 9 years ago

 Although I don't understand the Japanese, the linked issue, with a similar syntax to what Shel vacu proposed above, was rejected by Matz.
 So probably not too much hope on getting this into core…